fer0n/Unwatched/README.md

 ### The Queue

-No autoplay, no alorithmic bottomless feed.
+No autoplay, no algorithmic bottomless feed.
 Just the Videos queued up in the order you want to.

 ### Follow Channels or Playlist